Is GLA right for me?

-We have students from all over the world, across more than 25 countries in North America, Europe, Latin America, the Middle East, and Asia.
+We have students from all over the world, across more than 25 countries in North America, Europe, Latin America, the Middle East and Asia.

 Do I need to know another language?

 English is the primary language spoken on all GLA programs.
 However, we welcome any student with the ability to comprehend English articles and converse in basic English to join.
 In fact, many students worldwide use the experience as an opportunity to practice their language skills.
 Because we value and respect every culture, we encourage students to share their native language and culture with the GLA family throughout the program.
-For some destinations, learning the local language is an integral part The GLA Experience.
+For some destinations, learning the local language is an integral part of the GLA experience.

 Will I get high school credit?

-GLA programs are available to all high school students, including incoming freshmen and outgoing seniors (including those who just graduated!).
+Most GLA programs are available primarily to high school students, including incoming freshmen and outgoing seniors (including those who just graduated!).
 However, students’ ability to get academic credit varies from school to school.
 In instances where students can receive credit, GLA will attempt to work with the student in meeting his/her necessary requirements.
 However, due to the nature of GLA programming, it is not always possible.

 Will attending a GLA program help me get into college?